benjaminbolling/DynaGUI/CONTRIBUTING.md

 # Welcome!
-Thank you for considering contributing to this open source project.
+Thank you for using and/or considering contributing to this open source project.
 To do a contribution, please follow the following steps:

 1. Create your own branch and develop the code and your contribution.
 2. If your contribution is useful for the community, proceed with a merge request to the master (community) branch.